MARKET SNAPSHOT: Dow Futures Inch Higher As Traders Wait For Fed's Signals

 Continue Reading Below

-U.S. stock futures on Wednesday pointed to little change at the open, as traders waited to see what the Federal Reserve will signal about future interest-rate rises.
+U.S. stock futures on Wednesday pointed to a small gain at the open, as traders waited to see what the Federal Reserve will signal about future interest-rate rises.

 A rate hike on Wednesday is a sure thing, "so the market focus is on forward guidance, balance sheet reduction and what signals Janet Yellen gives in her press conference," said Neil Wilson, senior market analyst at ETX Capital, in a note.